 The use of essential oils via aromatherapy can help to ease a range of health and wellness issues.
 Some of the most popular EOs and their potential benefits are:

 - Peppermint: boosts energy and helps with digestion

 - Lavender: relieves stress and sanitizes

 - Tea Tree: fights infections and boosts immunity

 - Lemon: aids in digestion, headaches, and more

-Aromatherapy works by stimulating your body’s limbic system, which is an ancient part of your brain that plays a role in emotions, behaviors, sense of smell, and long-term memory.
+Aromatherapy works by stimulating your body’s limbic system, an ancient part of your brain that plays a role in emotions, behaviors, sense of smell, and long-term memory.
 In fact, the limbic system is heavily involved in forming memories.
 This likely explains why smells can trigger earlier memories or emotions.

-It is important to note that essential oil products are not classified or approved by the FDA as medicines; however, these products meet safety requirements for sale and use as directed on product labels as are other personal care products.
+It is important to note that essential oil products are not classified or approved by the FDA as medicines; however, these products meet safety requirements for sale and use as directed on product labels, as are other personal care products.

 We think it’s fair to say that essential oils can be a compliment or an aide to feeling well, and they are an effective and likely less harmful way to add scents to household and personal care products.

 Below are a few of the EO-infused products you can find on ziggie: